SRGSSR/playsrg-apple/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md

 ## URL generation

 The [Play MMF Deeplink](https://play-mmf.herokuapp.com/deeplink/index.html) tool is available for QR code generation of custom URLs with supported custom schemes.
-It can also generate universal links for the `Debug` configuration builds (associated with `https://play-mmf.herokuapp.com/[BU]/[…]` urls).
+It can also generate universal links for the `Debug` configuration builds (associated with `https://play-mmf.herokuapp.com/[BU]/[…]` URLs).

 ## Changelog